powdr-labs/powdr/book/src/publics.md

 In the toy example below the prover can show that they know the square root of a public value that is published with the proof.

-You can also run this example directly in the To run the example in the [powdr repository](https://github.com/powdr-labs/powdr):
+You can also run this example directly in the [powdr repository](https://github.com/powdr-labs/powdr):

 ```bash